Devansh-365/behavior-sdk/README.md

 ## The problem

 Automation does not announce itself.
-Headless runtimes, scripted fill, and agent-driven browsers often **look like a normal session on the server**.
-By the time a request hits your API, you have already lost timing and environment detail that only exists in the client. nyasa runs **in the page**: it attaches collectors, evaluates detections locally, and uses `sendBeacon` to forward a payload you can score or route—without asking visitors for extra steps.
+Bots and agents often **look like a normal browser session** once traffic reaches your API.
+You lose timing and environment detail that only exists on the client. nyasa runs **in the page**: it attaches collectors across the **document and your chosen container**, evaluates detections locally, and uses `sendBeacon` to forward a payload you can score or route—without asking visitors for extra steps.

 ---